 Stihl (191.7 MPH) is the only push mower to exceed 190 MPH, though Echo makes it a competitive race at 187.6 MPH.
 Makita (171.1 MPH) sits in a distant third before the rest drop off.

-What’s interesting here is that even though brushless motors have the ability to increase speed, not every battery-powered lawn mower we tested did.
+What’s interesting here is that even though brushless motors (and some brushed motors with additional electronics) have the ability to increase speed, not every battery-powered lawn mower we tested did.
 EGO’s LM2100SP increased an impressive 33.7 MPH and Redback pulled an extra 29.6 MPH of effort.

 The real winner is in the push mowers with Makita, calling on an extra 37.4 MPH under a heavy load.
 Not wanting to be left behind, Stihl did a fine job with a 23.8 MPH increase.

 Bonus: Real-World Torture Test

 We let a section of grass grow for five weeks in the Florida rains without mowing and took our top contenders out to see what they could under the worst possible conditions.
 The grass was more than 8″ tall in most areas and we forced them through at 2.5 MPH.
 When the blades quit, we measured the distance.
 Here’s how the results shook out: